 Lettuce will last longer in your fridge if stored properly.
-Also, if you clean and prepare your lettuce as soon as you bring it home, you will be more likely to eat it because it will be ready to enjoy whenever you want it.
+Also, if you clean and prepare it as soon as you bring it home, you will be more likely to eat it because it will be ready to enjoy whenever you want.

 Separate the leaves, removing and discarding the core (if there is one).
 Then place the leaves into a sink or bowl of cold water.
 Swish the leaves around to dislodge any dirt of grit that may be caught in between the leaves.
-Lift the lettuce out of the water and shake gently to remove excess water.
+Lift them out of the water and shake gently to remove excess water.
 Drain the lettuce, then use paper towel, or a salad spinner, to remove all traces of moisture before storing.
-Place clean, dry, lettuce in an airtight plastic bag with a sheet of paper towel (to help absorb moisture), and store in the fridge for up to a week.
+Place in a clean and dry airtight plastic bag with a sheet of paper towel (to help absorb moisture), and store in the fridge for up to a week.

-Lettuce is best enjoyed fresh, so it is not recommended to freeze lettuce.
+Lettuce is best enjoyed fresh, so it is not recommended to freeze.

-The method for preparing lettuce is similar for all varieties except for iceberg lettuce.
+The method for preparing lettuce is similar for all varieties except for iceberg.

-If you already separated and washed your leaves prior to storing, you’re ready to use your lettuce in any recipe.
-If not, you will need to prepare the lettuce by tearing the leaves from the stem and/or removing the core (depending on the type of lettuce) to separate the leaves.
+If you already separated and washed your leaves prior to storing, you’re ready to use the lettuce in any recipe.
+If not, you will need to prepare the lettuce by tearing the leaves from the stem and/or removing the core (depending on the type) to separate the leaves.